chumpy/ActiveRecordComposition/README.md

 #acts_as_active_record
 ActiveRecord is awesome, inheritance is not.
 This gem is for people who want to use ActiveRecord but don't want to be forced to use inheritance in their models.

+##Status
+This project will be a gem but it is not yet ready

 ##License
 (The MIT License)